Welcome to Case Western Reserve University!

 We support first-year students in their academic pursuits and provide guidance to individual students and their advisors on matters that impact first-year students' academic experiences.
 First-year students are advised by the faculty instructing their SAGES First Seminar, and later by a faculty member within the department in which they declare their major.

 Working specifically with first-year students on academic and related matters in the Office of Undergraduate Studies is the Associate Dean for First-Year Students, as well as the coordinators of the four Residential Colleges.

 During your first year, our staff will help you navigate the university and its resources, discover academic and co-curricular programs, and understand policies and procedures so that you can make the most of your first-year experience on campus.

 We are here to facilitate your success!
 The following links will provide you with information on topics of common question and concern among first-year students.

 Our office offers a helpful registration guide to help you navigate your academic degree requirements and information needed to register for your first semester.
 What do you need to know about SAGES?
 How do you select a math or chemistry course?
 What if you are interested in attending law school?
 Our 121-page includes a table of contents for all those things – and more.

 We have created a one-page summary of the exploration process, tips for connecting with Academic Representatives, and links to resources that provide experiential learning opportunities.
-You can access the document by clicking here.

 We have a growing library of YouTube videos that showcase various academic programs on campus.
 Our brief 3 to 5-minute videos highlight faculty members by department.
 Learn what classes are needed for your first year and some suggested career paths for majors.
 We always add new videos, so check back often.
 Even if you are undecided in your major, we have a video for that, too.